 The power of a motor is quoted in Watts (W).
 In general, the higher the ‘W’, the more powerful the bike will feel, but the less range you will get for a given battery capacity i.e. big motors use more juice.
 However, as discussed below, the style of the motor can affect the actual power output for a motor.
 In other words, not all 350W motors are created equal!
 Also, there is a difference between peak power and the rated power, for example, a motor rated at 350W can have a peak power of almost double that.
 Most manufacturers quote the rated power.

 There are two main styles of motors used on electric bikes: the mid-drive (usually mounted around the front chain rings); and hub motors (either front or rear) such as what you’ll find on a Pedego Electric Bike.
 The mid-drive motors typically apply force to the chain rings or chain.
-Hub motors apply force to the front or rear axle and are by far the most common style of motor.
+Hub motors apply force to the front or rear axle.
 Hub motors can be ‘direct-drive’ (where the motor rotates at the same speed as the axle) or ‘geared’ (where internal planetary gears allow the motor to spin at a different speed to the axle).
 Hub motors can also be brushed or brushless.
 Most hub motors have an internal free-wheel so the motor doesn’t cause drag on the wheel when it is at rest.
 Confused yet?

 We go into great detail in our article, “Hub Motors versus Mid-Drive Motors” but some comments and considerations about motors are as follows: